contao/docs/docs/dev/internals/issue-workflow.md

 <span class="issue-label-feature">feature</span>.

 If the PR is targeted against an active version branch (e.g. `5.7`), please assign it to the corresponding milestone.
-Do not assign PRs targeted against the main branch (currently `main`) to a milestone.

 ## Reviewing bug reports